okta/okta-vue/README.md

 #### `$auth.isAuthenticated`

 If an `isAuthenticated` function was set on the configuration object, this method will await and return the result from the provided function.
-Otherwise, it will return `true` if there is either a valid access token or ID token.
+Otherwise, it will return `true` if there is either a valid access token **or** an ID token.

 #### `$auth.getAccessToken`